February 5, 2021

 State Management is important whether you are building a mobile app or a web application.
 It refers to the management of the state of one or more UI controls.
 UI controls can be text fields, radio buttons, checkboxes, dropdowns, toggles, form, and many more.

 A website/web application consists of a number of such UI controls and the state of the one UI control depends on the state of other UI controls.
-Every framework has its way to manage the state of UI controls.
+Every framework has its way of managing the state of UI controls.

 State management is very important in application development.
 It centralizes all the states of various UI controls to handle data flow across the application.